-Creamy raspberry frosting sandwiched between two soft & fudgy chocolate cookies – the perfect recipe for Valentine’s!
+Creamy raspberry frosting sandwiched between two soft & fudgy chocolate cookies -these chocolate raspberry sandwich cookies are like a homemade Oreo for Valentine’s Day!

 The rich chocolate flavor of the cookies and the tangy frosting will remind you of cream cheese brownies with a swirl of delicious raspberries.
 It’s actually perfection.

 Chocolate Raspberry Sandwich Cookies

 - 1 cup all-purpose flour spooned and leveled

 - ½ teaspoon baking soda

 - ¼ teaspoon salt

 - 10 tablespoons unsalted butter softened